 ProjectsBossa Mundo: Brazilian Music in Transnational Media Industries (in production with Oxford University Press, expected publication September 2019).

 Co-editing a Handbook on the Global Music Industries.

-Starting a new monograph rethinking sonic stereotypes in niche film genres.
+Starting a new project rethinking sonic stereotypes in niche film genres.

 A commissioned chapter on film music.

 A commissioned chapter on Spotify “fake artists.”